-Born in Bryn Mawr, Pennsylvania, in 1920 Anderson applied to the Drexel Institute Aviation School, but was rejected for admission because of his race.
+Born in Bryn Mawr, Pennsylvania, Anderson applied to the Drexel Institute Aviation School, but was rejected for admission because of his race.
 Later, he tried to join the Army to become a pilot but was again rejected because on grounds of racial discrimination.
 He said, in fact, that prejudice was so strong in aviation against blacks that he was unable even to get a ride in an airplane.
 After this, he realized that the only way he was going to be able to learn to fly was to purchase his own airplane.

 Anderson saved and borrowed and was finally able to purchase a Vielie Monocoupe.
 At a number of airports they would chase him away with broom handles.
 He was able to find a flight school that would teach him about basic maintenance and give him some ground schooling, but they would not give him flight instruction.
 He spent time at the airport, listening to other pilots talking about taking off and landing, and picked up what he could just by watching airplanes as they would come and go.
 He then experimented in his own plane, trying to apply what he had learned.
 Eventually he soloed himself.
 By 1929 he had earned his pilot’s license.

 After obtaining his license to fly privately, Anderson wanted to earn an Air Transport License so that he could fly commercially.
 In 1930, after being turned down many times in his quest to find someone who would help him, Anderson found Ernie.
 He wrote:

 “After being chased away from various airports, I finally found a friend in the person of Mr. Ernest Buehl, a German air force pilot in World War I, who migrated to this country and started an airport in Philadelphia known as the Flying Dutchman.
 Under his guidance and instruction I finally received a transport license in 1932, after his personal request to the flight officials that I be permitted to take a written examination and flight test to qualify for a commercial license.”

 In a more detailed account, Anderson said,